nerds-with-keyboards/routerino/README.md

 ##### `separator`: string;

 A string to separate the page title from the site title.
-The default is `|` (a pipe character).
+The default is `|` (a pipe character w/space around).
 Set this to customize the separator.

 ##### `notFoundTemplate`: element;